 4 ideas to win at Boxing Day marketing

-Unlike the run up to Christmas, which has an obvious marketing trajectory, Boxing Day can be difficult to get right.
+Boxing Day can be difficult to get right, unlike the run-up to Christmas, which has an obvious marketing trajectory.
 Should you advertise before the big day?
 Should you start your sales early?
 Should you limit it to one day?